Jose Miranda Player Props: Twins vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.8 K/9, the third-best in the league.
+- The pitching staff for the Yankees has a collective 9.6 K/9, the fifth-best in the league.

-- The Yankees have a 3.06 team ERA that ranks second among all MLB pitching staffs.
+- The Yankees have a 3.16 team ERA that ranks second across all league pitching staffs.

-- Brito (2-1 with a 5.40 ERA and 11 strikeouts in 15 2/3 innings pitched) gets the start for the Yankees, his fifth of the season.
+- Yankees pitchers combine to surrender 20 home runs (0.9 per game), the sixth-fewest in the league.

-- The righty last appeared in relief on Thursday, when he tossed 2/3 innings against the Los Angeles Angels while giving up hits.
+- Cortes gets the start for the Yankees, his fifth of the season.
+He is 3-0 with a 3.09 ERA and 22 strikeouts through 23 1/3 innings pitched.

-- The 25-year-old has put up an ERA of 5.40, with 6.6 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .255 batting average against him.
+- In his last time out -- in relief on Friday -- the lefty tossed 2/3 innings against the Toronto Blue Jays while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.